-Condition security is really a matter of environmental interpretation: each environment will place a unique set of requirements on the source and methods of condition evaluation.
+One critical aspect of a condition definition not encompassed in the preceding discussion are the condition security requirements.
+Security is really a matter of environmental interpretation: each environment will place a unique set of requirements on the source and methods of condition evaluation.
 This is best illustrated by example.
 Consider the timebetween() condition as used in two application environments, a multiplayer game and an online trading application.

-In this example, it is assumed that users in the multiplayer game are restricted to particular times defined by policy.
+For this example, it is assumed that users in the multiplayer game are restricted to particular times defined by policy.
 Hence, in addition to testing the appropriate credentials, the authorization policy would test to see that user is allowed to participate at the current time.
 Conversely, timebetween is used in the trading application to ensure that every transaction occurs during normal trading hours (e.g., 9am-5pm).

 Now consider the security requirements of each of these environments.
 In the online game, it is likely that the only requirement is for authenticity (i.e., to prevent the player from forging timing information and gaining access during restricted times).
 The same condition will have much stronger security requirements in the trading application.
-To protect all participants, the trading application will require some after-the-fact evidence that the transaction occurred at a normal time (non-repudiability).
-Moreover, existence of a transaction (and not necessarily its contents) may be deemed sensitive.
+To protect all participants, the trading application will require some after-the-fact evidence that the transaction occurred at a normal time (non-repudability).
+Other factors may contribute to the security requirements.
+For example, existence of a transaction (and not necessarily its contents) may be valuable information.
 Hence, the evaluator may require anonymity and/or confidentiality.

 Note that many sources of condition information (the timing source in the previous example) will have their own authorization policy.
-Hence, where complex conditions are employed, it is important to consider how these policies are defined and used.
+Hence, where complex conditions are employed, it is important to consider how these policies are defined, and at the end-points, used.
 Such organization can lead to recursive policy evaluation.
 We see the evaluation of the interaction between condition evaluation infrastructure and the supported policy systems as a key area of future investigation.